What causes osteoporosis?

 Heavy drinking – Drinking a lot of alcohol reduces the body’s ability to make bone.
 It also increases the risk of breaking a bone as a result of a fall.

-Family history – Osteoporosis runs in families.
-This is probably because there are inherited factors that affect bone development.
+Family history – Osteoporosis does run in families, probably because there are inherited factors that affect bone development.
 If a close relative has suffered a fracture linked to osteoporosis then your own risk of a fracture is likely to be greater than normal.
-We don’t yet know if a genetic defect causes osteoporosis, although we do know that people with a very rare genetic disorder called osteogenesis imperfecta are more likely to have fractures.
+We don’t yet know if a particular genetic defect causes osteoporosis, although we do know that people with a very rare genetic disorder called osteogenesis imperfecta are more likely to suffer fractures.

 Other factors that may affect your risk include: